tktracker/IntuneDocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 12. Click **Save**.

 ### (Optional) Create an iOS device compliance policy
 Set up an Intune device compliance policy to set the conditions that a device must meet to be considered compliant.
-For this tutorial, we’ll create a device compliance policy for iOS devices.
+For this tutorial, we’ll create a device compliance policy for iOS/iPadOS devices.
 Compliance policies are platform-specific, so you need to create a separate policy for your Slack users on Android devices.
 1. In the admin center, select **Device compliance** > **Policies** > **Create Policy**.
 2. In Name, enter "iOS compliance policy test".
 3. In Description, enter "iOS compliance policy test".